-Ken Thompson: Games and operating systems and - I don't know anything that crossed my mind.
+Ken Thompson: Games and operating systems and - I don't know -- anything that crossed my mind.
 I did some positional astronomy, some audio, some - I don't know, anything; absolutely anything that I wanted to do.

-Q: So we were looking at the Deck PDP1 in space war.
+Q: So we were looking at the Dec PDP-1 in space war.
 So let's talk about that.
 I guess that was one of your first applications on mini computers as I recall.

-Ken Thompson: Well PDP1 - the only PDP1 I ever programmed or had access to was at Stanford when I was at school in Berkley.
-And at Stanford and Berkley had co-op arrangements, and at some point we were moving out our 7090 for a 7094 and we had no computer for an extended period.
-And we got Stanford to Ioan us there 7090 and 7094 at night.
+Ken Thompson: Well PDP-1... - The only PDP-1 I ever programmed or had access to was at Stanford when I was at school in Berkley.
+Stanford and Berkley had co-op arrangements, and at some point we were moving out our 7090 for a 7094 and we had no computer for an extended period.
+And we got Stanford to loan us their 7090 and 7094 at night.
 So I'd come down to Stanford at night with jobs to run and stuff like that and take the stuff back in the morning.
-It was like you know midnight to 8:00 and in the computer center there was their PDP1.
+It was like midnight to 8:00 and in the computer center there was their PDP-1.
 And I'm sure I played a lot.
-So that was my only actual contact with the PDP1 and the real space war.
-After that Dennis Gritchie and I found a PDP7 with a 340 display, the same, roughly the same display.
+So that was my only actual contact with the PDP-1 and the real space war.
+After that Dennis Ritchie and I found a PDP-7 with a 340 display, the same -- roughly the same -- display.